jibidus/monitofen/README.md

 It is unfortunate, since `Okovision` brings a lot of interesting features.

+## What can we do with Monitofen?

+- Daily import of measurements
+- Visualize measures by selecting a day and a metric

 ## How to install?

 Here is a tutorial to [install Monitofen on Raspberry Pi OS Lite](doc/infra.md).